 Robert Byrnes has been providing massage therapy in a professional setting since 1994, and integrates several modalities for a unique treatment that is individualized to each client's needs.
 He provides therapeutic treatments by appointment in his Phoenix, Arizona office: 602-334-1919.

-I have performed the Esalen style almost exclusively since the summer of 2002, when I first began integrating the Esalen approach and philosophy in earnest.
-The people at Esalen, the land, the water; this is a sacred place, and it was at Esalen that I reconnected with my Spirit and reinvented my massage practice.
+I have performed the Esalen style of massage almost exclusively since the summer of 2002, when I first began integrating the Esalen approach and philosophy in earnest.
+The people at Esalen, the land, the ocean, and the natural mineral hot spring; this is a sacred place.
+And it was at Esalen that I reconnected with my Spirit and reinvented my massage practice.

 What is the difference between Esalen massage and deep tissue massage?
 Esalen focuses on the quality of the touch.
 So in deep tissue massage we are focused on inducing change in the body.
 But we don't just hack at it mechanically with brute force.
 Esalen informs us that we can work with great strength and power in a relaxed and flowing manner when we know the body and how to engage it with full consciousness.
 So, it isn't that they are different, it's that Esalen massage allows one to take the practice of deep tissue massage to a level of deeper connection and transformation.